Alan-Miller/headers/README.md

 CORS adds new headers that let servers describe which origins are allowed to access that information.
 For request methods other than a simple `GET`, `HEAD`, or `POST`, CORS requires browsers to "preflight" the request by asking for supported methods from the server with an `OPTIONS` request method and then, if approved by the server, sending the main request with the request method.
 Servers can also notify clients whether credentials (like cookies) should be sent, too.

 NOTE ABOUT PROXIES: A proxy can act as an alternative to using CORS.
-For example, if you would like to make client-side requests to a server which you do not control and whose CORS policy does not allow such client-side requests, you can make a requests to your own server, which will already share a matching origin or whose CORS policy you do control, and it in turn can make server-side requests to the other server.
+For example, if you would like to make client-side requests to a server which you do not control and whose CORS policy does not allow such client-side requests, you can make requests to your own server, which will already share a matching origin or whose CORS policy you do control, and your server in turn can make server-side requests to the other server.

 ### Cookies